John Morris Russell: Guest conductor

-As a guest conductor, Maestro Russell has led many of North America's most distinguished ensembles, including the orchestras of Toronto, Edmonton, Calgary, Victoria, Kitchener-Waterloo, Detroit, Houston, Indianapolis, Dallas, Louisville, Boston Pops, The Cleveland Orchestra, Orchestra London, Miami's New World Symphony, the Minnesota Orchestra, Oregon Symphony, Colorado Symphony, New Jersey Symphony, New York Pops, New York City Ballet, New York Philharmonic and the Los Angeles Philharmonic.
+As a guest conductor, Russell has led many of North America's most distinguished ensembles, including the orchestras of Toronto, Edmonton, Calgary, Victoria, Kitchener-Waterloo, Detroit, Houston, Indianapolis, Dallas, Louisville, Boston Pops, The Cleveland Orchestra, Orchestra London, Miami's New World Symphony, the Minnesota Orchestra, Oregon Symphony, Colorado Symphony, New Jersey Symphony, New York Pops, New York City Ballet, New York Philharmonic and the Los Angeles Philharmonic.

-Russell was associate conductor of the Cincinnati Symphony Orchestra for eleven years where he regularly led concerts at Music Hall and the Riverbend Music Center.
-He created the Classical Roots series, which continues to celebrate the music of African-American composers and performers in Music Hall and area churches, and was also the co-creator of the Christmas spectacular, Home for the Holidays.
-In September 1999, Russell replaced Erich Kunzel with an hour's notice to conduct the Cincinnati Pops' opening weekend concerts.
-The following week he substituted for Maestro Kunzel in concerts on the stage of the famed Musikverein in Vienna, featuring the Harlem Boychoir, the Vienna Choir Boys and actor Gregory Peck.
+Russell was associate conductor of the Cincinnati Symphony Orchestra from 1995 to 2006 where he regularly led concerts at Music Hall and the Riverbend Music Center and worked with Lopez Cobos, Paavo Jaarvi, and Erich Kunzel, the latter of whom he succeeded in 2012.
+He created the Classical Roots series, which continues to celebrate the music of African-American composers and performers in Music Hall and area churches, where he has worked alongside Cynthia Erivo, Common, Marvin Winans, George Shirley, and Alton Fitzgerald White.
+He was also the co-creator of the Christmas spectacular, Home for the Holidays.
+In September 1999, Russell replaced Maestro Kunzel with an hour's notice to conduct the Cincinnati Pops' opening weekend concerts.
+The following week he substituted for Mo.
+Kunzel in concerts on the stage of the famed Musikverein in Vienna, featuring the Harlem Boychoir, the Vienna Choir Boys and actor Gregory Peck.
 The performance continues to be televised throughout Europe, Japan and in the USA on PBS.
 Maestro Russell returned to conduct the Cincinnati Pops twice in 2010.
-Maestro Russell has also served as associate conductor of the Savannah Symphony Orchestra, director of the orchestral program at Vanderbilt University, and music director with the College Light Opera Company in Falmouth, Massachusetts.
+Maestro Russell has also served as associate conductor of the Savannah Symphony Orchestra, director of the orchestral program at Vanderbilt University, and music director with the College Light Opera Company in Falmouth, Massachusetts, where his associate conductors included Georgia Stitt and Eric Whitacre.

 Reputation

 Russell has consistently won international praise for music-making and leadership.
 As music director of the Windsor Symphony Orchestra, Russell fostered a decade of artistic growth and invigorated the musical life of the Windsor-Essex region.
-A former colleague described him as an enthusiastic "wind-up toy".

 Awards

+In 2020, Russell's recording with the Cincinnati Pops American Originals: 1918 was nominated for a Grammy Award for Best Classical Compendium.
 A two-time recipient of Ontario's Lieutenant Governor's Award for the Arts, as well as the Ontario Arts Council's Vida Peene Award for Artistic Excellence, Maestro Russell and the WSO also won coveted nominations for both the Gemini Awards (2004) and Juno Awards (2008).
 In 2010, Russell received the Herb Gray Harmony Award by the Multicultural Council of Windsor and Essex County, in recognition of the WSO's programming and outreach activities that support and celebrate the region's diversity, as well as Russell's strategies to encourage a harmonious society.
-In October 2010 he was honored as the first recipient of the Arts Leadership Award by the Windsor Endowment for the Arts, in recognition of the contribution he has made to the region's cultural life.
+In October 2010, he was honored as the first recipient of the Arts Leadership Award by the Windsor Endowment for the Arts, in recognition of the contribution he has made to the region's cultural life.